forderud/ComSamples/README.md

 If doing so, then one _can_ also consider using the Running Object Table (ROT) to connect to the already running COM server instead of `CoCreateInstance`.
 This can be achieved through the following functions:
 * [RegisterActiveObject](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-registeractiveobject) and [RevokeActiveObject](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-revokeactiveobject) to (un)register the COM server in ROT.
-* [GetActiveObject](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-getactiveobject) to connect to the already running COM server. .Net provides a [Marshal.GetActiveObject](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.getactiveobject) wrapper and Python a [comtypes.client.GetActiveObject](https://pythonhosted.org/comtypes/) wrapper.
+* [GetActiveObject](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-getactiveobject) to connect to the already running COM server.
+There's a [Marshal.GetActiveObject](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.getactiveobject) .Net wrapper and Python [comtypes.client.GetActiveObject](https://pythonhosted.org/comtypes/) wrapper available for client code.

 `GetActiveObject` only succeed if the COM server is already running, wheras `CoCreateInstance` always succeed and will start the COM server if not already running.